rust-unofficial/patterns/idioms/temporary-mutability.md

 ## Description

 Often it is necessary to prepare and process some data, but after that data are only inspected and never modified.
-It would be cool to turn mutable variable into immutable one.
+The intention can be made explicit by redefining the mutable variable as immutable.

-It can be done either by processing data within nested block or by rebinding variable.
+It can be done either by processing data within nested block or by redefining variable.

 ## Example